dremin/plugin-chat-commands/README.md

 twilio flex:plugins:start
 ```

-## Creating Commands
+## Customizing Commands

 All chat commands are located in the `src/commands` directory.
 You can create new commands, modify, or remove the existing commands.
 Modify `src/commands/index.js` to reference the commands you wish to be usable in Flex.

-Within a command, the callback function is called when a user selects it.
-You may modify the message input text, send a message immediately, or do whatever you'd like!
+The command's callback function is called when a user selects it.
+You may modify the message input text, send a message immediately, trigger some other functionality, etc.

+The following sample commands are included:

+- **/date** Inserts the current date into the message
+- **/done** Wraps up and completes the current task
+- **/hello** Inserts "Hello (customer name)!" into the message, using the `name` task attribute
+- **/smile** Immediately sends the 😀 emoji, without modifying the current input contents

+## Known Issue

+The built-in "attach files" button will clear the input field.
+Using a custom attachment implementation (such as [the custom message media example plugin](https://github.com/twilio-professional-services/plugin-custom-message-media)) avoids this issue.

 ## Development